chris-hailstorm/ckeditor5-build-classic/README.md

 changes are fine.
 Comment and whitespace changes that don't affect operation will change the hash for no good reason.
 That causes unnecessary complexity.

-Publishing: push to the public npm repo via `npm publish . --access public` then see https://www.npmjs.com/package/@activewrite/ckeditor5-build-classic.
+Publishing: make sure the `npm run build` step completed above and that you bumped the version number in package.json, and have done a local commit and also push to remote.
+Push to public npm via `npm publish . --access public` then see https://www.npmjs.com/package/@activewrite/ckeditor5-build-classic.
 This needs to be a public npm repo for now to make Netlify builds simple.